Alexandre-Luiz/personal-library-backend/README.md

 # Personal Library App

 This is a web application that allows users to manage their book collection.
 Users can log in, add, edit, delete, and favorite books, as well as filter their collection using various methods.
-Should be runned with the [frontend](https://github.com/Alexandre-Luiz/personal-library-frontend).
+Should be run with the [frontend project](https://github.com/Alexandre-Luiz/personal-library-frontend).

 ## Features